Quantum entropy and cardinality of the rational numbers: 1. Introduction

-In Sect.3, we will demonstrate that the experimentally confirmed method adapted in quantum statistical mechanics to evaluate $|N \times N|$ is mathematically more consistent with the definition of real line compared to the method used to show that $|N \times N| < |N|$.
+In this article, we will demonstrate that the experimentally confirmed method adapted in quantum statistical mechanics to evaluate $|N \times N|$ is mathematically more consistent with the definition of real line and foundation of differential topology compared to the method used to show that $|N \times N| < |N|$.
 It also provides an actual act of counting and a quantitative measure of $|N \times N|$ relative to $|N|$.
 The latter is not possible in the method that claims $|N \times N| < |N|$.
-In many cases, entropy gives us the scope to use ordinary real numbers to represent cardinalities given by cardinal numbers [5,6].
+We will discuss the cardinality of $N \times N$ in the second section.
+Eqs.(6,7,8,10,13) in the second section demonstrate an experimentally observed counter example to the claim that $|N \times N| < |N|$.
+The cardinality of the rational numbers will be discussed in the last section.
+In many cases, thermodynamic entropy gives us the scope to use ordinary real numbers to compare cardinalities given by cardinal numbers [5,6].
+This article suggests that the \textit{axiom of choice} could be the more rigorous technique to prove the existence of connection and metric in a topological manifold which otherwise use second-countability.